nickangtc/nickang-blog-gatsby/content/blog/2020-01-06-what-is-repl/index.md

 REPL is used regularly by people who are understand a programming language to quickly run a snippet of code and see its outcome.
 This is usually done before incorporating a code snippet into a project, or as a quick way to do some hacky computations on the fly.

 There are more advanced use cases for REPL, like to access a database through application code.
 But that's beyond the basics, so I will deliberately leave that out for now.
-If you're curious to know more, leave a comment or [tweet me](https://twitter.com/nickang).
+If you're curious to know more, [tweet me](https://twitter.com/nickang).

 All this is to say that it pays to know what what is REPL for.
 Once understood, you can use it to do some very useful things very quickly.